ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Hello Ballerina!
 ```

-Similarly you can use a Ballerina HTTP client to interact with any HTTP service.
+Similarly, you can use a Ballerina HTTP client to interact with any HTTP service.

-Let's now look at a simple HTTP client that retrieves sunrise/sunset time details for Colombo.
+Now, let's  look at a simple HTTP client that retrieves sunrise/sunset time details for Colombo.

 Create a client with the relevant endpoint URL as follows.